-You know what the toughest decision is for a wannabe blogger?
+You know what the most challenging decision is for a wannabe blogger?

 Choosing what to call their blog.
 Their blog’s name.

 Do you want to start a blog too but don’t know what to name it?
-What to call it so it becomes a brand in future?
+What to call it so it becomes a brand in the future?

 Well, guess what, you’re not alone.
-There are thousands of people like you who have an idea – They know how they’ll write content, how they’ll design their blog but don’t know what to name it.
+There are thousands of people like you who know their writing interests but have no idea what to name their blog.

-Some use their own name, some use their business name and some use their product name as their blog’s name.
-There are people who name it on random words because they like it!
+Some use their own name, use their business name, and use their product name as their blog’s name.
+Some people name it in random words because they like it!

 So, what should you do?

-How do you choose a name which you won’t regret afterwards?
+How do you choose a name which you won’t regret afterward?

 That’s what this guide will answer.

-In this guide, I’ll help you decide a name for your new blog.
+In this guide, I’ll help you decide on a name for your new blog.

 The conventional way to find a name is to brainstorm.